Omni Amelia Island Resort & Spa

 Morning

-On your first morning, stay on property and experience Omni’s signature The Morning Table buffet at Sunrise Café.
+On your first morning, stay on property and experience Omni’s signature The Morning Table breakfast buffet at FloraBelle.
 With stations dedicated to fresh baked goods, eggs, meats, and more, this culinary experience combines national trends with regional flavors and challenges traditional breakfast fare.

 Devote your morning to an incredible experience at Amelia Island Horseback Riding.
 Enjoy an extraordinary, guided horseback ride along the Atlantic coastline of Amelia Island.
 The slow, gentle walks are perfect for teens as well as adults, and you’ll enjoy beautiful views of the coast during the relaxing jaunt.

-After your trek across the sand, return to Omni Amelia Island Resort for some exploring on land.
-The property is filled with thrilling activities, from Segway™ tours, nautical-themed miniature golf to fishing, golf and tennis.
-There are more relaxing options too, like the full-service spa, private beaches, tours from the on-site Nature Center and the largest poolscape in northeast Florida.
+After your trek across the sand, return to Omni Amelia Island Resort & Spa for some exploring on land.
+The property is filled with thrilling activities, from Segway™ tours and fishing to golf and tennis.
+There are more relaxing options too, like the full-service spa, tranquil beaches, tours from the on-site Nature Center and relaxing poolside on the largest poolscape in northeast Florida.

 Afternoon